 Next, you can complete the payment before submitting your booking request.
 Once your reservation is processed, you will receive by email your ticket confirmation and our electronic voucher containing the ticket collection number issued by China Railway.

 The electronic voucher is not a valid boarding pass and it cannot be used to board the train.

 Passengers must present a printed copy of the electronic voucher displaying the ticket collection number at the ticket counter of the railway station along with the passport (and passports from the accompanying passengers) to collect the physical ticket.

 Passengers can collect the tickets at any railway station in Mainland China anytime in advance.
 If you wish to collect your ticket on the same day of departure, we recommend that you arrive to the station at least 2 hours in advance, since there may be queues at the ticket counters and you may risk missing your train.

-We hope that we can assist you with your train ticket booking and you enjoy your journey in China.
+Let us assist you with your train ticket booking in China and prepare for your trip.